hyperledger/iroha/CONTRIBUTING.md

 ### Your First Code Contribution

-Read our [C++ Style Guide](#c-style-guide) and start with beginner-friendly issues with JIRA label [`[good-first-issue]`](https://jira.hyperledger.org/issues/?jql=project%20%3D%20IR%20and%20labels%20%3D%20good-first-issue%20ORDER%20BY%20updated%20DESC) <- click here.
+Read our [C++ Style Guide](#c-style-guide) and start with beginner-friendly issues with JIRA label [good-first-issue](https://jira.hyperledger.org/issues/?jql=project%20%3D%20IR%20and%20labels%20%3D%20good-first-issue%20ORDER%20BY%20updated%20DESC).
 Indicate somehow that you are working on this task: get in touch with maintainers team, community or simply assign this issue to yourself.

 ### Pull Requests